FAQs About Orthokeratology – Myopia Control

 Some benefits of Ortho-K are:

 Children who, with their parents, wish to significantly slow or stop their progression of myopia would benefit from Ortho-K. There is continuing research on the control of myopia (nearsightedness) in children by the use of Ortho-K and results are very promising.

-Individuals who need an optical correction, but wish to be free of lenses and glasses during the day while maintaining clear and comfortable vision, will benefit from Ortho-K.
+Individuals who need optical correction, but wish to be free of lenses and glasses during the day while maintaining clear and comfortable vision, will benefit from our orthokeratology treatment in Dubai.

 Who is suitable for this treatment?

 Orthokeratology is perfectly suited for anybody who wants clear natural vision all day, every day but have the following conditions:

 • Mild to moderate myopia (-0.75 to –5.00D), and more.

 • Mild hyperopes, up to +3.00D